 If you wish your BRT were a train, I have no quarrel with that, but please keep in mind that even imperfect, compromised on-street BRT is the result of a lot of diligent work by professionals who are in the business because they really want transit to work.
 Like any great process of cultural change, transit must advance on a broad front: Some people work on the expensive, high-stakes projects like subways, others on surface rail, others on many kinds of improvement that can be done with buses.

-For the reasons Steve describes, the bus planner's work is often the hardest, because he has to work in a territory -- the street -- that car advocates, merchants, and streetscape experts all think they own.
-He's often made to feel like an invader when he tries to demand space for transit, just as bike advocates often are.
-He has to fight long battles over every signal, every bit of exclusive lane, every parking space, all to piece something together that will make a real difference to a lot of people's mobility.
-And it doesn't help that a big chunk of the transit advocacy world just doesn't care about what he's doing.
+For the reasons Steve describes, the bus planner’s work is often the hardest, because he has to work in a territory — the street — that car advocates, merchants, and streetscape experts all think they own.
+He’s often made to feel like an invader when he tries to demand space for transit, just as bike advocates often are.
+He has to fight long battles over every signal, every bit of exclusive lane, every parking space, all to piece something together that will make a real difference to a lot of people’s access.
+And it doesn’t help that a big chunk of the transit advocacy world just doesn’t care about what he’s doing.

 Even imperfect, compromised bus services like the Metro Rapid in Los Angeles do tremendous good compared to what was there before, and large chunks of the population really appreciate them.
 It’s inevitable that there are rivalries between rail and bus advocates, who are working on different parts of this broad front of cultural change.
 But perhaps we should aspire for a rivalry more like that between the Army and the Navy: spirited competition for prestige and resources, but all in the knowledge that they’re fighting the same battle.